JoT8ng/JoT8ng/README.md

 ### Some things I'm up to
 - 🌱 I’m currently learning **Docker, GDAL, and Amazon AWS**!
-- 🌱 I’m currently taking the Google Data Analytics Certification
+- 🌱 I’m currently taking the **Google Data Analytics Certification**!
 - I'm playing around with Leaflet and Mapbox!

 ### Languages